iamrecursion/absol/notes/metaverify_design_notes.md

 In combination, these rules ensure that all programs defined in this language are able to terminate.

+Additionally, the language needs to be able to deal with cycles in the rules, both in the case of direct and indirect recursion in rules.
+This is graph based.

 ## The Semantic Checker Algorithm
 The basic idea of this algorithm is to perform a traversal of a graph formed from the definitions of all non-terminals, including the start rule.